HaoPham23/dashaus165blog/docs/perfect-synchronization/index.md

 Plotting the histogram of this encrypted message, comparing with the expected frequency, we get:
 <img src='histogram.png' alt="Histogram" width="1000"/>

-Here is the script, if you interested in:
+Here is the script, if you're interested in:
 ```python
 import matplotlib.pyplot as plt